CALM WATER STORMS

 DISCLAIMER

-Based On Real Events.
+Inspired By Real Events.

 The names, locations, rescues, recoveries, references to governments and law enforcement, organizations, companies, real persons, friends and family have been changed to protect the innocent, their privacy, anonymity, including any past or open, inquires & investigations that may be pending.